A Survey on Deep Learning for Theorem Proving: Discussions

 \subsection{Future Directions}

-Combining deep learning, especially LLMs, with formal mathematics provides a promising avenue for enhancing the math capabilities of AI and may significantly impact various disciplines.
+Combining deep learning, especially LLMs, with theorem proving provides a promising avenue for enhancing the mathematical capabilities of AI and may significantly impact various disciplines.
 We conclude our survey paper by listing a few future directions we are particularly excited about, envisioning significant strides in these burgeoning domains:

 \smallsec{Conjecturing} Beyond merely proving theorems, mathematicians would always explore theories in a domain, identify underlying problem structures, and formulate new conjectures.
-These explorative activities around conjecturing are indispensable for mathematicians but are currently limited in AI~\citep{conjecturing_2, conjecturing_3}.
-By enabling AI to conjecture, it can explore the space of mathematics autonomously.
-Furthermore, when combined with theorem proving, such exploration can be used to discover new math knowledge.
-A direct application of conjecturing is to generate useful theorems and proofs, which could mitigate the data scarcity inherent in theorem proving.
+These explorative activities around conjecturing are indispensable for mathematicians but are relatively limited in current deep learning approaches~\citep{first_conjecturing, conjecturing_3, bengio2024machine}.
+By enabling AI to generate useful conjectures, it can explore the space of mathematics autonomously.
+When combined with theorem proving, such exploration can also be used to discover new mathematical knowledge.
+Furthermore, a direct application of conjecturing is to generate more theorem (and proof) data, which could mitigate the data scarcity inherent in theorem proving.

-\smallsec{Verified code generation} As AI coding assistants such as GitHub Copilot become prevalent, it is increasingly important to be able to verify LLM-generated code.
-Proof assistants, especially Coq, have been widely used for software verification~\citep{compcert}.
-Therefore, methods for theorem proving surveyed in this paper may play a role in generating verified code.
+\smallsec{Verified Code Generation} As AI coding assistants such as \href{https://github.com/features/copilot/}{GitHub Copilot} become prevalent, it is increasingly important to be able to verify LLM-generated code.
+Proof assistants, especially Coq, have been widely used for software verification~\citep{compcert, certikos}.
+Therefore, methods for theorem proving surveyed in this paper could potentially play a role in generating verified code.
 There is a plethora of problems to explore in this space.
-For example, one can prompt LLMs to synthesize inductive loop invariants~\citep{kamath2023finding} or generate programs in verification-friendly languages such as Dafny~\citep{sun2023clover}.
+For example, one can train or prompt LLMs to synthesize program invariants~\citep{pei2023can, kamath2023finding} or generate programs in verification-friendly languages such as Dafny~\citep{sun2023clover}, Verus~\citep{verus}, and F$^\star$~\citep{F}.